vitorsmends/pointcloud_motion_capture/README.md

 **Author:** João Vitor S. Mendes\
 **Affiliation:** Brazilian Institute of Robotics - BIR (SENAI CIMATEC)\
 **Maintainer:** João Vitor S. Mendes, vitor.mendes@ieee.org

-The `softrobots_model_based_control` package has been tested under [ROS] Humble and Ubuntu 22.04.
-This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation